karaoc/dayz.test/[Server-Hosting]-Lastest-changes.md

 ### Please think to update your server settings after each updates !

+UPDATE IS NOT LIVE YET, SERVER SETTINGS ARE NOT UPDATED YET

 # Update 1.05.xxxxxx

 You can download the server setting files from this link :